More specific info on relevant pages

-Highest quality repairs to a few major brands of electronic musical instruments such as digital pianos, professional and home keyboards, floppy disc or disk drives etc. using manufacturer’s original parts if possible and if not, using components of better specification.
+Highest quality repairs to a few major brands of electronic musical instruments such as digital pianos, professional and home keyboards, floppy disc or disk drives etc. using manufacturer’s original parts if possible and if not, using components of at least the same or better specification.

 For some Technics piano repairs you might only need to send me a circuit board.

-ORGAN REPAIRS – I used to repair all makes and models of home organ but as the demand for this has dropped from 30 repairs a week to 5 or 6 repairs a year I have decided to stop doing these altogether (with very few exceptions).
+ORGAN REPAIRS – I used to repair all makes and models of home organ in people’s homes but when the number of enquiries eventually dropped from 30 a week to 5 or 6 a year I decided to stop doing organs.
+I dumped the service manuals but did save lots of ICs (integrated circuits or chips) which are for sale.

 Info about INSURANCE CLAIMS on Home page.